 Famous for its unique red plume agate as well as black plume, golden plume, opal, and over 50 other

 kinds of agates and gemstones, the Woodward Ranch has a history of visitors who are rock

 collectors, nature lovers, hunters, hikers, birders, or just folks wanting to get away from it all.
+This

-beautiful Ash Creek cutting through the middle for over a mile creating lush meadows and two large
+Ash Creek cutting through the middle for over a mile creating lush meadows and two large

 mountains.
 This is high Chihuahuan Desert grasslands and riparian woodlands studded with